sec-bin/IoT-CVE/Tenda/AX3/5/README.md

 ![image-20220117231339966](1.png)

-The variable v4 is directly obtained directly from the http request parameter list.
+The variable v4 is directly obtained directly from the http request parameter list without any sercuity check.

 v4 will be copied to the stack variable s by the strcpy function, resulting in stack overflow.